Northern Lakes

 Q: Which Rulebooks are the competitors responsible to bring and be familiar with at this rally?

-• Competitors need to bring a copy of the Horse Management Rulebook AND the Dressage and Show Jumping Rulebooks
+• Teams need to bring a copy of the HM Handbook AND the Dressage and Show Jumping Rulebooks

 • The jumping course will be "based" on a "normal (knockdown) competition."